 Packed full of roasted veggies in a lemon vinaigrette, this dish can be either served on its own, or as a colourful side dish.
 Since it can be served warm, it is a perfect barbecue or buffet dish.
 Indeed, when made in the morning, then left to sit for a few hours, the flavours develop, enhancing the overall deliciousness.
 Easy to prepare and make ahead!

-As much as a crunchy pasta salad has appeal, there is something very comforting in the softened, roasted vegetables here.
+As much as I enjoy a crunchy pasta salad, there is something very comforting in the softened, roasted vegetables here.
 Slightly sweet, with a mere hint of caramelisation, their flavour is enhanced by the fresh lemon juice in the vinaigrette.
-Orzo provides the perfect bite, complimenting the vegetables.
+Also orzo provides the perfect bite, complimenting the vegetables.
 Resulting in a dish that lets the vegetable flavours shine, without being overly bulked out with pasta.

 1/2tsp Sea Salt plus 1tbsp for cooking the pasta – I use Maldon

 1/2tsp Freshly Ground Black Pepper

 Handful of Fresh Parsley – flat or curly

 Note: individual vegetables may be substituted according to preference.